-A common way to measure the performance of a video game is to check the frame per second (FPS) value.
-The maximum FPS can be determined by the GPU and graphics settings.
-Older computers with low graphics settings may need to turn these down, while newer computers may have powerful graphics cards and can handle high framerates (more fps).
+A common way to measure the performance of a video game is by checking the frames per second (FPS) value.
+The maximum FPS can be set by the GPU– and graphics settings can be determined.
+Older computers with low graphics settings may need to be lowered, while newer computers may have powerful graphics cards and achieve a high frame rate (more fps).

 Still, you should check the frame rate of your current game before changing your settings or buying a new game.
 To measure your framerate, use a game-specific software or hardware program like Fraps.